-The NHS Test and Trace service aims to help contain and control coronavirus.
+The NHS Test and Trace service aims to help contain and control COVID-19.
 Anyone with symptoms will be tested and their close contacts will be traced.

-New guidance means those who have been in close contact with someone who tests positive must isolate for 14 days, even if they have no symptoms, to avoid unknowingly spreading the virus.
+Those who have been in close contact with someone who tests positive must isolate for 10 days, even if they have no symptoms, to avoid unknowingly spreading the virus.

 Sharing your details

 When you visit our tourist sites or buildings, our staff will ask for your name, email, phone number and postcode.